 - Keep all the jars in the hot water bath, covered with about two inches of water.
 Depending on your altitude, you can process the canned jam for at least five minutes, anywhere up to 15 minutes.
 (Higher altitudes over 6,000 feet above sea level should process for the full 15 minutes.)

 - Remove the jars from the boiling water and place them on a wooden cutting board or other heatproof surface to cool overnight.
 At this point, you can also loosen the bands a bit around the mouths of the jars so that they don’t rust in place.

 As the jars cool, you’ll probably hear that distinct pop as the lids are sucked down and the heat seal is created.
 Check to make sure each jar is sealed by testing the lids.
 If the lids (not the bands) are concave, they’ve formed a seal.
 Every once in a while, you’ll get a jar that doesn’t seal properly, but don’t worry about it – just let it cool, write the date on it, and pop it in the fridge so you can eat it first.

-Sugar has an important part to play in food preservation methods and in answering the question, how long does homemade jam last.
+Sugar has an important part to play in food preservation methods.
 When used in making homemade jam, sugar not only adds a little bit of sweetness to otherwise tart fruit but also acts as a preservative.
 When you make homemade jam with sugar, the sugar helps to thicken the jam by drawing the water out of the fruit during the cooking process.
 After the jam is finished cooking, the sugar acts as a barrier against any harmful bacteria that may want to grow.